Mother of 12-year-old girl injured at Indiana mall shooting speaks out - NewsBreak

 Alison Dick said her three daughters were at the mall with their grandmother when the shooting happened.
 Her daughters relayed their experiences to her.

 “Something dropped first, and then the bullets started,” said Alison.
 “They just reacted so fast.
-They did see the big gun, and they knew that portion, and then that’s when they knew to just bolt.”Evidence of marijuana grow inside southwest Bakersfield home that caught fire: police
+They did see the big gun, and they knew that portion, and then that’s when they knew to just bolt.”Columbus concrete truck driver ordered held without bond after fatal crash

 The family was separated when chaos erupted.